marcoslbueno/temm/README.md

 1. Learn the exceptional subgroups from simulated data

+Type in the R console:

+``source("sd_simuldata.R")``

 This will generate the data based on several parameters, see ``sd_simuldata.R`` for more info.

-To proceed, type in the R console:

-``source("sd_simuldata.R")``

-This will create several files in your computer containing the results (R format).
+The script creates several files in your computer containing the discovered subgroups (R format).

 2. Compute classification measures (AUROC, precision, recall, etc)

-The subgroups found will be evaluated now.
+The subgroups found will now be evaluated.
 Type in the console:

 ``source("sd_simul_processresults.R")``